joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-05-sign-marker.md

 {:.caption}
 **Intensity diagram** *the intensity of the mark left a distance $r$ from the tip's center is proportional to fraction of the circle's surface area that drags past the point, i.e., the length of the pink chord at $r.$ Using the Pythagorean theorem, the chord has length $\ell = 2\sqrt{1 - r^2}.$

 This intensity profile is described by some function $I(r)$ that's $1$ at the center and zero at the edge.
 What is it?
 The relative surface area that the tip drags a distance $r$ from the center is proportional to the length of the chord at that radius.
-Looking at the diagram, the triangle reveals that $I(r) \sim 2\sqrt{1-r^2}.$ If we add this up from one edge to the other, we get $\pi/2,$ so the normalized profile is
+Looking at the diagram, the triangle reveals that $I(r) \sim 2\sqrt{1-r^2}.$ If we add this up from the center to the edge, we get $\pi/2,$ so the normalized profile is

 $$I(r) = \frac{4}{\pi}\sqrt{1-r^2}.$$